cilium/cilium/Documentation/contributing/testing/e2e.rst

 AWS EKS (experimental)
 ^^^^^^^^^^^^^^^^^^^^^^

 Not all tests can succeed on EKS.
 Many do, however and may be useful.
-This `GH issue
-<https://github.com/cilium/cilium/issues/9678#issuecomment-749350425>`_ contains a list of tests that are still failing.
+:gh-issue:`9678#issuecomment-749350425` contains a list of tests that are still failing.

 1- Setup a cluster as in :ref:`k8s_install_quick` or utilize an existing cluster.